-Dr. Johnson is an Assistant Professor in the Slifka Program in Intecommunal Coexistence, and Advising Head for the COEX-SID Dual Degree program.
-Prior to his appointment in 2006, he was a senior program manager and legal advisor to Conflict Management Group and Mercy Corps in Cambridge MA.
-During that time he worked extensively as an international negotiation training consultant for governments, corporations and international organizations.
-He has worked in post apartheid South Africa, with Greek and Turkish Cypriots towards bi-communal capacity- building, with universities and political leaders in Northern and South Central Iraq to develop joint problem-solving skills and strategies.
-He has been an advisor to several UN Agencies such as WHO, FAO, UNCTAD, and the international food safety organization Codex Alimentarius.
+Dr. Johnson is an Associate Professor of the Practice in the Masters Program in Conflict Resolution and Coexistence, and a Practicum Advisor for COEX and SIDCO students.
+Prior to his appointment in 2006, he was a Senior Program Manager and Legal Advisor to Conflict Management Group and Mercy Corps in Cambridge MA.
+During that time he worked extensively as an International Negotiation and Training Consultant for governments, corporations and international organizations.
+He has worked in post apartheid South Africa, in Cyprus with Greek and Turkish Cypriots towards bi-communal coexistence, with universities and political leaders in Northern and South Central Iraq to develop joint problem-solving skills and strategies.
+He has been an advisor to several UN Agencies including WHO, FAO, UNCTAD, and Codex Alimantarius - the UN international food safety organization.
 Prior to his international work, he was a Deputy District Attorney and Judge Pro Tem in Orange County California.
-He is a member of the California and American Bar Associations.
-He received a JD from Western State University in 1972, a Masters in International Law and Diplomacy (MALD) in 1993 from Tufts University, and a Ph.D. from Tufts University's Fletcher School in 2009.
+He is a member of the California and American Bar Associations, and the American Society of International Law.
+He received a Juris Doctorate from Western State University in 1972, a Masters in International Law and Diplomacy (MALD) in 1993 from Tufts University, and a Ph.D. in International Relations from Tufts University's Fletcher School in 2009.

 Western State University